diogoff/iMac-24-late-2006/README.md

 ## Firmware for the iSight camera

 Another thing that needed to be set up was the built-in camera.
 For this, I used [Jarret B's approach](https://www.linux.org/threads/installing-linux-on-an-imac.26009/) of installing `isight-firmware-tools` and providing the path to `AppleUSBVideoSupport`.
 The command is `sudo apt install isight-firmware-tools` and then, during installation, specify the path to the downloaded `AppleUSBVideoSupport` file, for it to extract the camera firmware.
+Reboot and _voilà_!

 ## Wrapping up